Viitorul: 1920–1922 interlude

 Ahead of general elections of late 1919, the PNL was reportedly favored by the caretaker military government, which also intensified its repression against the left-wing groups of Greater Romania, including the new Socialist Party.
 Le Populaire reported at the time that government made sure to limit the circulation of leftist newspapers, whereas "Viitorul, a paper of the liberal party but in actuality the true organ of this current government, appears in a six-page edition and is distributed at no charge".
 In an attempt to harm the PP's growing popularity, it published wartime documents purporting to show contacts between Averescu and the All-Ukrainian Central Executive Committee, a communist entity headed by Christian Rakovsky.
 Marghiloman, who was familiar with these texts, believed that they were also irrelevant; when the paper followed up with statements showing that Averescu had once courted Germanophiles such as Constantin Stere, he remarked that these generally evidenced the hypocrisy of Ententists.

 According to Marxist historian V. Liveanu, the 1919 election, carried by universal male suffrage, saw the PNL expunging its Poporanists and "generous ones", only maintaining tiny and "bourgeois" left-wing factions, manned by figures such as Ioan Nădejde and Alexandru Vlahuță.
 Its electoral program, carried in Viitorul, recognized the need for some leftist-inspired social reforms, such as the eight-hour day and a minimum wage; according to Liveanu, these were entirely lifted from the Socialists' platform.
 In the new political climate, the PNL mainly stood for economic nationalism (sometimes called "neoliberalism" in a Romanian context), with ideological essays being penned by Duca and Vintilă Brătianu.
 In a 1921 piece for Viitorul, the latter explained that the country's economic revival could only have been brought about "through our own powers".
 Also in Viitorul, he recommended government spending in infrastructure works, including a program of rural electrification.
+As early as 1919, Viitorul had hosted an art column, with contributors such as Alexandru Agnese and Traian Cornescu.
+Involved with the Romanian Writers' Society, by 1922 it was awarding a C. A. Rosetti prize (worth 20,000 lei) to the best local novels.